wp-plugins/login-configurator/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin on the Settings->Login Configurator screen.

+== Other Notes ==

+= Changelog =

+0.0.6 - Minor Fix
+* This minor fix removes some errors in the settings screen and fixes the headers already sent in some themes.

+0.0.5
+* Early alpha release
 == Frequently Asked Questions ==

 = Why do I need this plugin? =